sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-pdf-file.rst

 Reading PDF File
 =============

-This workflow reads in PDF file from the given location.
-It then parses its content and creates DataFrame then prints the results.
+This workflow reads PDF file from the given location.
+It then parses its content, creates DataFrame and then prints the results.

 Workflow
 -------

-Below is the workflow that shows:
+The below workflow shows:

 * How to read in PDF file from the given location and create the DataFrame from it
 * Prints the result